 How Much Will This Cost?

-Ready to get started?
+Okay, are you ready to get started?
 Contact me to begin our collaboration.